open-atmos/PyMPDATA/README.md

 ### Spherical scenario (2D)

-In spherical geometry, the $$G$$ factor represents the Jacobian of coordinate transformation.
+In spherical geometry, the $G$ factor represents the Jacobian of coordinate transformation.
 In this example (based on a test case from [Williamson & Rasch 1989](https://doi.org/10.1175/1520-0493(1989)117<0102:TDSLTW>2.0.CO;2)), domain decomposition is done cutting the sphere along meridians.
 The inner dimension uses the [`MPIPolar`](https://open-atmos.github.io/PyMPDATA-MPI/mpi_polar.html)